 Pruning Hydrangeas

 Pruning Hydrangeas seems to be one of the great mysteries in the gardening world.
 Do I prune them in the winter?
 Should they be pruned after they bloom?
-Do they need to be pruned?
+Do they even need to be pruned?
 The list goes on and on.

 You may be surprised to know that the answer to those questions is “Yes”.
 Well almost.
 It all depends on the kind of hydrangea that you have.